SELECT rows FROM Table - sqlite3 - Python Examples

-Select rows from sqlite3 table
+Select Rows from sqlite3 Table

-Steps to Select Rows from Table of sqlite Database
+Steps to Select Rows from sqlite3 Table

-1. Create a connection object to the sqlite database.
+- Create a connection object to the sqlite database.

-2. Create a cursor to the connection.
+- Create a cursor object to interact with the database.

 Examples

-1. Select rows from sqlite3 table
+1. Select All Rows from sqlite3 Table

 Python Program